santedb/dev-doc/developers/server-plugins/service-definitions/data-signing-service.md

-Data Signing Service (IDataSigningService in SanteDB.Core.Api)
+`IDataSigningService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service which can sign arbitrary data